 Small businesses – businesses with 50 or fewer employees ORS 183.336

-Direct Impacts The proposed rules would have no direct fiscal or economic impacts on small businesses directly because the rules would not regulate small businesses.
+Direct Impacts The proposed rules would have no direct fiscal or economic impacts on small businesses because the rules would not regulate small businesses.
 As noted above for large businesses, both limited maintenance plans are required to contain contingency plans in the unlikely event of a violation of the CO or PM10 standards, which would trigger more stringent requirements for new and expanding industry.
-However, small businesses are unlikely to be large enough to trigger New Source Review
+However, small businesses are unlikely to be large enough to trigger New Source Review.

 Indirect Impacts The proposed rules would likely have no fiscal or economic impacts on small business indirectly.